 Donald Trump to launch panel to investigate voter fraud

-There are 14 comments on the Borehamwood and Elstree Times story from 14 hrs ago, titled Donald Trump to launch panel to investigate voter fraud.
-In it, Borehamwood and Elstree Times reports that:
+There are 14 comments on the This is The West Country story from 19 hrs ago, titled Donald Trump to launch panel to investigate voter fraud.
+In it, This is The West Country reports that:

 US President Donald Trump is to sign an executive order launching a commission to review alleged voter fraud and voter suppression in the US election system, according to three White House officials.
 One official says Vice President Mike Pence and Kansas Secretary of State Kris Kobach will lead the commission, which will look at allegations of improper voting and fraudulent voter registration in states and nationally.

-Join the discussion below, or Read more at Borehamwood and Elstree Times.
+Join the discussion below, or Read more at This is The West Country.

 |